 How Ozzy Osbourne Bounced Back With ‘Scream’

-On June 22, 2010, heavy metal legend Ozzy Osbourne capped what can only be described as an interesting decade of personal and creative endeavors with the release of his 11th studio album, Scream, which helped put the focus of the beloved singer’s career back where it should be — on music.
+Ozzy Osbourne capped what can only be described as an interesting decade of personal and creative endeavors on June 22, 2010 with the release of his 11th studio album.
+Scream helped put the focus of the beloved singer’s career back where it should be — on music.

-After all, for much of the ‘00s, Osbourne’s exploits had included a diverse and often confusing blend of reality TV (MTV’s The Osbournes), sporadic solo albums (2001’s Down to Earth, 2007’s Black Rain) and opportunistic stocking-stuffers (2005’s Prince of Darkness box and Under Cover CD), framed by increasingly infrequent touring with his namesake Ozzfest extravaganza.
+For much of the ‘00s, Osbourne’s exploits had included a diverse and often confusing blend of reality TV (MTV’s The Osbournes), sporadic solo projects (2001’s Down to Earth, 2007’s Black Rain) and opportunistic stocking-stuffers (2005’s Prince of Darkness box and Under Cover album), framed by increasingly infrequent touring with his namesake Ozzfest extravaganza.

-All the while, Osbourne’s persistent reluctance to reunite with Black Sabbath for recording purposes, despite occasional, wildly acclaimed touring revivals, finally pushed fellow Sabs Tony Iommi and Geezer Butler to launch the competing Heaven and Hell with Ozzy’s longtime vocal nemesis, Ronnie James Dio (and drummer Vinnie Appice), culminating in 2009’s well received The Devil You Know album.
+Osbourne persistently refused to reunite with Black Sabbath for recording purposes – despite occasional, wildly acclaimed touring revivals.
+That finally pushed former bandmates Tony Iommi and Geezer Butler to launch the competing Heaven and Hell with Ronnie James Dio and drummer Vinnie Appice.
+The result was 2009’s well-received The Devil You Know album.

 Next up, “Diggin’ Me Down” boasted a moody, classically-inspired introduction courtesy of Gus G., and an ensuing, bravura performance that really showcased the former Firewind and Dream Evil guitarist’s incredible talents.
 For its part, “Crucify” gave Wakeman a chance to show his chops ahead of less impressive, additional headbangers like “Fearless,” “I Want More” and the intriguingly named “Latimer’s Mercy,” which came interspersed with the surprising, Beatles-esque melodies of “Time” and short and sweet parting shot of “I Love You All.”